Mostofareza3/core-node-js/understanding-file-system/complete-overview.md

 - `fs.existsSync()` ডিপ্রিকেটেড। এর বদলে `fs.access()` বা `fs.stat()` ব্যবহার করা উচিত।
 - ফাইল stream করে পড়তে হলে `fs.createReadStream()` ব্যবহার করা হয়।
 - Directory তৈরি, ফাইল ডিলিট করা, permission চেক করা, সব কিছুর জন্য আলাদা আলাদা method আছে (যেমন: `mkdir`, `unlink`, `chmod`, etc.)।

+# Key Operations in the Node.js fs (File System) Module

+## File System (fs) Module in Node.js

+Node.js provides a core module called `fs` (File System), which is used to interact with the file system of your computer.
+You can perform many operations like reading, writing, updating, and deleting files and directories.

+### Operations you can perform using fs module:

+1. **Reading Files**
+   - `fs.readFile()`: Asynchronously reads the content of a file.
+   - `fs.readFileSync()`: Synchronously reads the content of a file.

+2. **Writing to Files**
+   - `fs.writeFile()`: Asynchronously writes data to a file.
+   - `fs.writeFileSync()`: Synchronously writes data to a file.
+   - `fs.appendFile()`: Asynchronously appends data to a file.

+3. **File Stats**
+   - `fs.stat()`: Asynchronously retrieves the status of a file.
+   - `fs.fstat()`: Retrieves the status of a file descriptor.
+   - `fs.lstat()`: Retrieves status information about a symbolic link.

+4. **Deleting Files**
+   - `fs.unlink()`: Asynchronously deletes a file.
+   - `fs.unlinkSync()`: Synchronously deletes a file.

+5. **File and Directory Creation**
+   - `fs.mkdir()`: Asynchronously creates a new directory.
+   - `fs.mkdirSync()`: Synchronously creates a new directory.
+   - `fs.rmdir()`: Asynchronously removes an empty directory.
+   - `fs.rmdirSync()`: Synchronously removes an empty directory.

+6. **Checking if File/Directory Exists**
+   - `fs.existsSync()`: Checks if a file or directory exists synchronously.
+   - `fs.access()`: Checks if the file is accessible.

+7. **Watching Files and Directories**
+   - `fs.watch()`: Watches a file or directory for changes asynchronously.
+   - `fs.watchFile()`: Watches a file for changes using polling.

+8. **File Descriptors**
+   - `fs.open()`: Opens a file and returns a file descriptor.
+   - `fs.close()`: Closes the file descriptor.

+9. **Renaming Files**
+   - `fs.rename()`: Renames a file or directory.
+   - `fs.renameSync()`: Renames a file or directory synchronously.

+10. **Directory Operations**
+    - `fs.readdir()`: Reads the contents of a directory asynchronously.
+    - `fs.readdirSync()`: Reads the contents of a directory synchronously.

+11. **Streams with fs**
+    - `fs.createReadStream()`: Creates a readable stream for a file.
+    - `fs.createWriteStream()`: Creates a writable stream for a file.

+12. **Handling Errors**
+    - Use the callback function to handle errors when performing file operations.

+### Advantages of Using fs Module:

+1. **Asynchronous Operations**: The fs module provides asynchronous methods (e.g., `fs.readFile()`), which prevent blocking the event loop.
+This is crucial for performance in web applications, allowing the server to handle multiple tasks at once.

+2. **Synchronous Operations**: The fs module also provides synchronous methods (e.g., `fs.readFileSync()`), useful in certain scenarios like scripts or when you need to ensure an operation completes before moving on.

+3. **Ease of Use**: The fs module is simple to use for basic file operations, whether it's reading, writing, or manipulating files.

+4. **Stream Support**: It provides stream functionality (e.g., `fs.createReadStream()`) for efficiently handling large files without loading the entire file into memory, which is beneficial for performance.

+### Which fs Operation Should You Use?

+- **Asynchronous Operations** are generally recommended for non-blocking tasks, especially in I/O-bound applications like web servers.

+- **Synchronous Operations** may be suitable for scripts or situations where blocking is acceptable.

+- **Use Streams**: When dealing with large files, streams are the most efficient approach, as they read/write data chunk by chunk.

+### File System in Real-Life Applications:

+- **Web Servers**: File handling (e.g., saving logs, reading configuration files, etc.) is essential for server-side operations.

+- **Logging**: Real-time logs are saved asynchronously without blocking the application using the fs module.

+- **File Uploads**: Handling file uploads, writing them to disk, and providing access to them can be efficiently done with streams.

+---

+Now you have an updated, readable guide on how to use the fs module in Node.js, which covers the most commonly used functions and scenarios.
+Let me know if you need anything else!